Start Your LLC Online With Nolo Today

 Packages from $49 (plus state filing fees)

-How to Start an LLC in Rhode Island
+How to Form an LLC in Rhode Island

 Here are the steps you need to take to start a limited liability company (LLC) in Rhode Island.

-By , J.D. · USC Gould School of Law
+By , J.D.
+USC Gould School of Law

-A limited liability company (LLC for short) is a way to legally structure a business.
+A limited liability company (LLC) is a way to legally structure a business.
 It combines the limited liability of a corporation with the flexibility and lack of formalities provided by a partnership or sole proprietorship.
-Any business owner who seeks to limit his or her personal liability for business debts and lawsuits should consider forming an LLC.
+Any business owner who wants to limit their personal liability for business debts and lawsuits should consider forming an LLC.
+So if you're starting a business in Rhode Island, consider whether an LLC is right for you.

-1. Choose a Name for Your LLC
+1. Choose a Name for Your Rhode Island LLC

-2. Appoint a Resident Agent
+2. Appoint a Rhode Island Resident Agent

 3. File Articles of Organization

-• the LLC's name
+• the name of the LLC

-• the name and address of the LLC's registered agent
+• the name and address of the LLC's resident agent

 • the address of the LLC's principal office